yikaiw/EIP/README.md

 Particles can be reconstructed to meshes by Meshlab (e.g., Surface Reconstruction).
 We adopt [Mitsuba](http://www.mitsuba-renderer.org/) for rendering.

-EIP is based on [Taichi](https://github.com/taichi-dev/taichi).
-Thanks for the great work.
+We thank a lot for the flexible codebase of [Taichi](https://github.com/taichi-dev/taichi).

 ## License